Observations towards a proof of the Collatz conjecture using $2^{j}k+x$ number series: Further cycles

 As a first summary we can conclude that the sequences repeat with the distance of \(2^{j}\) with \textit{j} being the number of even division by 2 steps.
 The set of natural numbers can be divided into subsets with individual solutions and cycles where not all of them can be solved immediately leaving room for the longer sequences as known from the problem (Figure \ref{fig:remaining_sets}).

 Now it does make sense to rewrite the starting number \textit{n} as follows to track the remaining subsets in \(\mathbb{N}^{*}\) for which individual solutions need to be found:

 where \textit{j} is the number of division steps (\textit{E}) in the sequence and \textit{x} is a specific number of the sequence and the lowest starting number showing the sequence.
-It is shown later that, in principle, an infinite sequence can be defined which would still lead to a final number lower than the initial starting number.
+It is shown later that, in principle, an infinite sequence can be defined which would still lead to a final number lower than the initial starting number as well as a path towards infinity using alternating $OE$ steps.

+Note that in the difference between starting and final value always grows with the value of $k$ (see Table \ref{tab:final_number}).
+This is of importance for the assessment of a potentially closed cycle with the same value for start and end of the sequence (see 1, 4, 2, 1).
+The subsequent starting values 5 and 9 have ending values of 4 and 7, respectively.
+This means that only the lowest number of any sequence can be the one which is a closed sequence.